By Tom Cassidy, Guest Contributor

 Let’s look closer at the three types of value.

-Value add are activities which are necessary for meeting customer requirements.
+Value add are activities necessary for meeting customer requirements.

 In the purist sense, this is what the organization gets paid to do, and nothing more.
 It’s important to have this perspective; this keeps the paying customer front and center.

 A few examples: